gorriecoe/atom-silverstripe/README.md

 - File icon for .ss
 - Uses full word prefixes so you don't have to remember abbreviations
 - Includes addon snippets such as [tagfield](https://github.com/silverstripe-labs/silverstripe-tagfield) and [linkable](https://github.com/sheadawson/silverstripe-linkable)
-- .ss Template indentation. (coming soon)
+- .ss scope and conditional template indentation.